 My philosophy on the subject is that if the relationships are not too needy, then we are safe to dream big about what we currently do not have.

 But if we are in Imagination Land while things are falling apart around us, THEN WE NEED TO WAKE UP.
 Wake up and come back to reality!

 Our lives need us!
 That goes for the lives we are currently living, and the lives that we are set to attract.

-But it all starts from taking great care of our current situation, relationships and belongings.
+But it all starts with taking great care of our current situation, relationships, and belongings.
 Which also builds a solid foundation to support all of the new things and relationships that will be coming.